cisco/cisco-network-puppet-module/README.md

 Interface VLANs or BDs to exclude from suspension when dual-active.
 Valid values are Integer or keyword 'default'.

 ##### `fabricpath_emulated_switch_id`
-Configure a fabricpath switch_Id to enable vPC+ mode.
+Configure a fabricpath switch_id to enable vPC+ mode.
 This is also known as the Emulated switch-id.
 Valid values are Integer or keyword 'default'.

 ##### `fabricpath_multicast_load_balance`
 In vPC+ mode, enable or disable the fabricpath multicast load balance.
 This loadbalances the Designated Forwarder selection for multicast traffic.
 Valid values are true, false or default